ibm-cloud-docs/sell/service-rmc-define.md

 # Defining your service in the resource management console
 {: #step2-define}

+The process to onboard and manage services through the resource management console (RMC) is limited to existing services.
+New services must be onboarded through Partner Center.
+To onboard a new service, see [Getting set up to sell services](/docs/sell?topic=sell-get-started).
+{: important}

 The resource management console is a tool that helps guide you through delivering your third-party service to the {{site.data.keyword.Bluemix}} catalog.
 Now that you're approved to deliver your service, you're ready to use the resource management console to register it, start developing it, and define your pricing plans.
 {: shortdesc}